It is time to get very friendly with your sewing machine–your new best friend forever (BFF).

 Closeup of Other Areas

+The flat bed attachment contains the accessory box.
 The accessory box provides storage for small sewing supplies, such as a seam ripper, a screwdriver, presser feet, and extra bobbins.
-And it is removable.

 Bobbin Case (21)